Commissions and Fees

 - No business retirement accounts or specialized investing accounts

-- Difficult to gauge performance of the ETFs you are investing in
+- Difficult to gauge the performance of the ETFs you are investing in